Certified Private Relational Time from Entanglement

 While local time is random, the relative time evolution between Alice and Bob is structured by entanglement.
-We define the \emph{synchronized time rate} $R(\theta)$ as the probability that both clocks tick simultaneously in a given run (a coincidence count).
+We define the \emph{synchronized coincidence-tick rate} $R(\theta)$ as the probability that both clocks tick simultaneously in a given run in the designated coincidence channel:

 where $\theta$ is the angle between the measurement vectors $\vec{a}$ and $\vec{b}$.

 For the singlet state, quantum mechanics predicts the joint expectation value $E_{QM}(\theta) = \braket{\sigma_{\vec{a}} \otimes \sigma_{\vec{b}}} = -\vec{a}\cdot\vec{b} = -\cos\theta$.
 The probability of a coincident tick ($+1, +1$) is derived as follows: